PPE Hazard Assessments

 How to Complete a PPE Hazard Assessment

 An effective PPE Hazard Assessment begins with surveying your workplace or job site to identify and list all of the tasks that are performed.
-Then, for each identified task follow these steps:
+Then, for each identified task follow the steps listed below:

 1. Identify Hazards - Observe each task to identify hazards that employees may be exposed to while performing the task.

-Note: It is also important to consider hazards to other employees who are or could be present in the area where the task is being performed.
-Often, this will result in PPE requirements that apply to anyone who enters the area where certain tasks are being performed.
+Note: It's also important to consider hazards to other employees who are or could be present in the area where the task is being performed.
+Often, this will result in PPE requirements that apply to anyone who enters the area where certain high-risk tasks are being performed.

 The following table lists a few common hazards and examples of their sources.

 |Impact||Equipment with pinch points, portable equipment such as a chisel, flying fragments and dust|